DURGAKALYAN27/email-extraction-using-openai/README.md

 # Extract From Email Using OpenAI

-You can extract the contents of an email
+You can extract the contents of an email.

 ## Basic request